yurixander/mirage/.github/ISSUE_TEMPLATE/create-react-component.md

 about: Description of a request for a React component.
 title: Create `X` React component
 labels: 'react: component'
-assignees: yurixander
+assignees: Tokyotox

 ---

-The `NotificationDot` component will be useful as an indicator to help catch the user's attention when he/she is pinged or other important events occur.
+The `X` component will ...

 ## Props
 * `amount: number` The amount to display.